RAFALAMAO/hector-quadrotor-noetic/README.md

-# hector_quadrotor ported to ROS Noetic and Gazebo 11
+# hector_quadrotor ported to ROS Noetic & Gazebo 11

 ***# First version, please tell me the issues or help me to fix it #***